 De Montfort Students’ Union (DSU) want to congratulate all of you on your hard work over the past year.
 There is nothing you can do now apart from wait, relax and enjoy some well deserved time to relax.

-The past year and a half have seen assignment and exam seasons like no other before.
+The past few years have seen assignment and exam seasons like no other before.
 There has been change, confusion and adaptation to cope with unprecedented times.
 We, at DSU, understand the release of results will come with its ups and downs, so we wanted to check in, see how you are doing and talk about your options.

-Your academic attainment does not represent us as individuals.
+Academic attainment does not define us as individuals.
 No matter what your results are, remember, the future is bright.
 Do not be too hard on yourself and be proud of your achievements so far.
 If you feel disappointed with your results, see it as an inconvenience but not the end of your journey to success.
 We learn and grow every day and there is still time to figure things out and bounce back.

 Have a moment to reflect on the process.
 Think back to your assignment(s) or exam(s), what do you believe went well?
 What were you proud of?
 What would you do differently next time?
 Find the positives and the negatives of your experience.
 The beauty of reflection is you can learn and put this into practice at the next opportunity.
 This is how we achieve and succeed!